Students and alumni can attend a wide range of presentations, workshops, and recruiting events to enhance their career development.

 STUDENT RSVP

-PREP FOR FINE ARTS PORTFOLIO REVIEW
+PREPARE FOR THE FINE ARTS PORTFOLIO REVIEW

-Thursday, April 18, 2024 / 20 Washington Place Auditorium / 7:00 PM EST
+Wednesday, April 16, 2025 / 20 Washington Place Auditorium / 7:00 PM ET

 STUDENT RSVP